While there is no single best time to visit Croatia, there are some times that are better to go than others. It really depends on your travel goals.

 If traveling Croatia on a shoestring is most important to you, then I recommend visiting Croatia in early spring or late fall.

-May-June and October-November are far from the peak times of year in Croatia, but they still offer ample amenities and are easy the wallet.
+May-June and October-November are far from the peak times of year in Croatia, but they still offer ample amenities and are easy on the wallet.
 Keep in mind though that not all activities, restaurants, and accommodations will be open though, and your options will be slightly limited.

 For the record, while I wasn’t on a shoestring budget, I was able to travel to Croatia in June affordably and comfortably.
 Check out my tips for traveling to Croatia to learn how.